Privacy

 If you are a customer in a country not listed above, please visit the country’s McDonald’s website for the applicable Privacy Statement.

-1. Information We Collect
+1. Information We Collect & Process

 2. How We Use The Information We Collect

-3. How We Share The Information We Collect
+3. How We Share Your Information

-4. Children's Privacy Notice
+4. Children's Privacy Statement

 5. Your Choices and Rights

-6. Use Of Our Online Services And Other Technology
+6. Use Of Cookies and Other Technology

-7. Links To Other Websites And Social Media
+7. Links To Other Websites and Social Media

-8. Information Security
+8. Security

 9. Retention